atreyasha/memory-daemon/README.md

 #?
 5
 ```

-This will remove the transferred binaries and will prompt the user to decide if the relevant `crontab` should be removed.
+This will remove the transferred executables and will prompt the user to decide if the relevant `crontab` should be removed.